 Massachusetts’ capital city, Boston is one of the oldest cities in the United States and the North End neighborhood – settled in the 1630s – its oldest residential community.
 Though compact, the North End of Boston is a treasure trove of historical sites including the Old North Church, Paul Revere House and the North Square, the center of 17th century community life.

-Equally pedestrian-friendly, the 47-mile Boston HarborWalk is dotted with parks, cafes, interpretive signage and more.
-The North End’s Battery Wharf waterfront is one of the HarborWalk’s most popular segments.
-Just five years old, it features a 1,100-square-foot Maritime Museum, a 24-hour observation deck, outside dining and a water transportation pavilion with water taxi service to Logan Airport.
+Equally pedestrian-friendly, the 47-mile Boston HarborWalk, highlighted by parks, cafes, interpretive signage and more.
+The North End’s Battery Wharf Waterfront is one of the HarborWalk’s most popular segments, featuring a 1,100-square-foot Maritime Museum, a 24-hour observation deck, outside dining and a water transportation pavilion with water taxi service to Logan Airport.